Table of Contents

 From the Gantt, click and drag the interval to a resource that already has that capacity interval assigned.

 From the Gantt, right-click the interval and select "Delete."
 Capacity intervals can also be deleted from Settings | Scenario Data | Capacity.
 To do this, select the capacity interval and then click on the "Delete" button.

 Putting a Capacity Interval Offline

-From the Gantt, right-click on the capacity interval and select "Open Occurrence".
-From the capacity interval dialog, select "Offline" and then "Save and Close".
+From the Gantt, right-click on the capacity interval and select "Open Occurrence."
+Then, from the capacity interval dialog, select "Offline" and then "Save and Close."

-Note: When an occurrence is modified, it is disconnected from the series of recurring capacity intervals and must be maintained separately from that point.
+Note: When an occurrence is modified, it is disconnected from recurring capacity intervals and must be maintained separately from that point.